unni-krishnan-95/copy/_posts/2016-12-30-vulnhub-kioptrix3.md

 + 1 host(s) tested
 ```

-[phpMyAdmin](https://www.phpmyadmin.net/) caught my eye which is a free software tool written in PHP, intended to handle the administration of MySQL over the Web.
-So let's navigate to __/phpmyadmin/__ to see if we can't find any more information.
+[phpMyAdmin](https://www.phpmyadmin.net/) was the first thing that caught my eye - which is a free software tool written in PHP, intended to handle the administration of MySQL over the Web.

+Let's navigate to __/phpmyadmin/__ to see if we can't find any more information.

 <a href="/images/kiop3-2.png"><img src="/images/kiop3-2.png"></a>

-Quickly looking at this, we can tell that the phpMyAdmin version is 2.11.3 - so initially let's run a Google search to see if there are any public vulnerabilities/exploits.
+Quickly looking at this, we can tell that the phpMyAdmin version is 2.11.3 - so initially, let's run a Google search to see if there are any public vulnerabilities/exploits.

-After a quick search I came across [CVE-2009-1151](https://www.cvedetails.com/cve/CVE-2009-1151/) which was a RCE exploit by injection of arbitrary PHP code.
+After a quick search I came across [CVE-2009-1151](https://www.cvedetails.com/cve/CVE-2009-1151/), which is an RCE exploit by injection of arbitrary PHP code.
 Unfortunately it seems that this vulnerability can only be exploited against environments where the administrator has chosen to install phpMyAdmin following the wizard method, rather than manual method.

 The difference is that the wizard method would result in the phpMyAdmin page being __/phpMyAdmin/__, but for us we have __/phpmyadmin/__ which makes it seem as if the developer installed it manually - which would also explain why this exploit failed for me.

 But that's okay... we still have a lot of ground to cover on the website, and I'm sure we can find another attack vector.